chlobeau/moveAppHomeRange/README.md

 The app generates a shapefile and an interactive plot of kernel home-range at the desired percent level estimated using the R package `adehabitatHR`.

 ## Documentation
-The output consists of (i) a zipped shapefile (.jpeg) with the home-range polygon; (ii) an interactive map (.html) with the input points and home-range polygon on a background map
+The output consists of (i) a zipped shapefile (.shp) with the home-range polygon; (ii) an interactive map (.html) with the input points and home-range polygon on a background map

 ### Input data